vijay6781/Hello-word/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](http://cbseresults.nic.in/class10/class10th19.htm/).
+For more details see [cbse 10th result 2019](http://cbseresults.nic.in/class10/class10th19.htm/).

 ### Jekyll Themes